 The fabrication special inspector shall be approved by DSA for each project prior to fabrication.
-Qualified fabrication special inspectors for MPC wood trusses comply with all of the following:
+Qualified fabrication special inspectors for wood trusses comply with all the following:

-- 6.2.1 Possess knowledge of the special inspection and reporting requirements of CAC Section 4-335, MPC wood truss special inspection requirements of the CBC, and all applicable reference standards. - 6.2.2 Meet the minimum age and experience requirements specified in CAC Section 4-335(f).
-Applicable experience includes construction work or special inspection work similar to MPC wood truss fabrication.
-Experience as either a truss manufacturer's quality control manager or as an inspector employed by an accredited quality control auditing agency of MPC wood truss manufacturers is preferred but not required.
+- 6.2.1 Possess knowledge of the special inspection and reporting requirements of CAC Section 4-335, manufactured wood truss special inspection requirements of the CBC, and all applicable reference standards. - 6.2.2 Meet the minimum age and experience requirements specified in CAC Section 4-335(f).
+Applicable experience includes construction work or special inspection work similar to wood truss fabrication.
+Experience as either a truss manufacturer's quality control manager or as an inspector employed by an accredited inspection agency per Section 1.3 above is preferred but not required.